hugo-ff/exchange-app/README.md

 - **Stylish Swag:** Tailwind CSS was used to provide a modern and sleek appearance, ensuring a stylish user interface with a lightweight bundle size.
 - **Reliable Testing:** Tested with Jest and React Testing Library.

+## Experience it Live

+Explore the application in a live environment: [Exchange App](https://exchange-app-mu.vercel.app/).

 ## Quick Setup 💻

 1. **Installation:**